labgem/ASMC/README.md

 Download the p2rank tar.gz file (e.g: p2rank_2.5.tar.gz) and extract the archive.

-Create a symbolic link to the prank script, e.g:
+Create a symbolic link related to the prank script, e.g:
 ```
 ln -s <path_to>/p2rank_2.5/prank /usr/bin/prank
 ```

-Modify the prank script to work with a symbolic link.
+Modify the previous prank script to work with a symbolic link.
 At line 22, replace:
 ```bash
 THIS_SCRIPT_DIR_REL_PATH=`dirname "${BASH_SOURCE[0]}"`
 ```